blltrx/sitemd/content/meta.md

 ## whoami
 blltrx.

 ex-catgirl puppygirl, a big fan of trains, and a capital letter hater. beyond the information on the home page, i usually go by rose or bellatrix (blltrx) online, which is generally all lowercase.

-i use they/she pronouns and have some amount of gender, probably a lesbian, and more importantly i'm bad at maths.
+i use they/she pronouns and have some amount of gender, probably a lesbian, and i'm bad at maths.

 <div class="buttonContainer">
   <img src=/assets/8831-willwood.png class="button" alt="will wood's music makes this user's brain go brrrrrrr" loading=lazy width=200 height=43>